 Oklahoma’s governor says he’s tested positive for COVID-19

+Oklahoma also has seen a dramatic increase in the number of people testing positive for COVID-19.

-OKLAHOMA CITY (AP) — Oklahoma Gov. Kevin Stitt announced Wednesday that he’s the first governor in the United States to test positive for the coronavirus and that he is isolating at home.
+OKLAHOMA CITY (AP) — Gov. Kevin Stitt announced Wednesday that he’s tested positive for the coronavirus and that he is isolating at home.

-Stitt, 48, said he mostly feels fine, although he started feeling “a little achy” on Tuesday and sought a test.
-He said his wife and children were also tested Tuesday and that none of them has tested positive.

-Stitt has backed one of the country’s most aggressive reopening plans, resisted any statewide mandate on masks and rarely wears one himself.
+The first-term Republican governor has backed one of the country’s most aggressive reopening plans, has resisted any statewide mandate on masks and rarely wears one himself.

-“We respect people’s rights ... to not wear a mask,” Stitt said during Wednesday’s news conference, which was held virtually.
-“You just open up a big can of worms.”

 Stitt attended President Donald Trump’s rally in Tulsa last month, which health experts have said likely contributed to a surge in coronavirus cases there.

-Stitt said he’s confident he didn’t contract the virus at the rally.

-“As far as where he became infected, it’s really unknown,” Oklahoma Health Commissioner Lance Frye said.
-“It wasn’t so far back as the rally,” which took place nearly a month ago.

-There has been a dramatic increase in the number of people testing positive for COVID-19 in Oklahoma, with nearly 22,000 confirmed cases and 428 deaths.
+Oklahoma also has seen a dramatic increase in the number of people testing positive for COVID-19, with nearly 22,000 confirmed positive cases in the state and 428 total deaths.

 One of Stitt’s cabinet members, David Ostrowe, tested positive for the coronavirus in March.